binaryphile/init.bash/README.md

 If you like init, feel free to hack on it.
 I will probably not take many submissions, but it is meant to be maintainable enough that you can suit it to your purposes.
 It's a complete basis, but only a basis.

-A few notes about my functions.
-The first is that I employ UpperCamelCase for naming functions (and variables).
-Because init code has to play nice with whatever your apps provide, that is a simple and readable way to guarantee namespacing away from other code.
-Nobody uses it but me! (and now, perhaps you) It only takes a moment to get used to it once you understand the reason for it.
-Believe it or not, I have experienced name collisions in my init files, and have tried out a number conventions (long names, underscores) to combat it, but this is the simplest and most readable of them.

-Another note is that you'll notice I don't quote my variables.
-That's not by mistake.
-Rather then quote everything, I prefer to turn off bash's features that force you to quote in the first place.
-This is word-splitting on space, and globbing.
-I employ two functions, SplitSpace and Globbing, to toggle those features, but all they are doing is changing IFS to newline and running shopt, respectively.
-However, after init is finished, space and globbing are turned back on for a normal shell experience.

-There are two places in your files where you need to be aware of the status of word-splitting and globbing.
-The first is in your functions and aliases.
-While the two features are turned off in init, your commands will run in the normal shell environment where the features have been reenabled.
-Write your commands with that in mind, i.e. use quotes around variable expansions.
-The second place is in any init-app.bash file.
-Because they are for sourcing third-party code, the two features are reenabled before calling init-app.bash, then turned back off when control is handed back to init.

-The last note is that the library of utility functions (**lib/initutil.bash**) has its functions removed at the end of init so that they don't stick around in your shell session.
-The code knows to diff the names of the functions before and after the library is sourced, so it knows all of the functions defined in the library.
-At the end of init, it unsets all of these functions.
-If you want to add a function to the library, you can do so without worrying about having to clean it up;
-it will be cleaned up for you.
-If you don't want it cleaned up, don't put it in the library.

   [the whole picture]: https://blog.flowblok.id.au/2013-02/shell-startup-scripts.html